-J.5.2.2.2 Where, pursuant to sub-paragraph J.5.2.2.1 (a) above, the panel decides not to take the Modification Proposal further, the Secretary shall notify the Proposer explaining why the proposal has been rejected.
-The Secretary shall also amend the Modification Register as appropriate.
+J.45 Where, pursuant to sub-paragraph J.44 (a) above, the panel decides not to take the modification proposal further, the Secretary shall notify the Proposer explaining why the proposal has been rejected.
+The Secretary shall also amend the modification register as appropriate.

-J.5.2.2.3 Where, pursuant to sub-paragraph J.5.2.2.1 (a) above, the panel decides that additional information is required or the panel cannot reach a decision on such matters, the panel shall refer the Modification Proposal to a Workgroup to carryout such analysis as set out under sub-paragraph J.5.2.3.
+J.46 Where, pursuant to sub-paragraph J.44 (a) above, the panel decides that additional information is required or the panel cannot reach a decision on such matters, the panel shall refer the modification proposal to a workgroup to carryout such analysis as set out under sub-paragraph J.50-64.

-J.5.2.2.4 Where, pursuant to sub-paragraph J.5.2.2.1 (a) above, the panel decides that additional information is not required, the panel shall proceed directly to Industry Consultation under sub-paragraphs J.5.2.4.
+J.47 Where, pursuant to sub-paragraph J.44 (a) above, the panel decides that additional information is not required, the panel shall proceed directly to Industry Consultation under sub-paragraphs J.65-66.

-J.5.2.2.5 The panel may decide to amalgamate a Modification Proposal with one or more other Modification Proposal(s) where the subject matter is sufficiently proximate to justify amalgamation on the grounds of efficiency and/or where such Modification Proposal(s) are logically dependent on each other.
+J.48 The panel may decide to amalgamate a modification proposal with one or more other modification proposal(s) where the subject matter is sufficiently proximate to justify amalgamation on the grounds of efficiency and/or where such modification proposal(s) are logically dependent on each other.

-J.5.2.2.6 Where Modification Proposals are amalgamated pursuant to sub- paragraph J.5.2.2.5:
+J.49 Where modification proposals are amalgamated pursuant to sub- paragraph J.44: